AvwalKaur/Stock_Prediction/README.md

 # NVIDIA Stock Price Prediction Using Time Series Forecasting
+This is a research project submitted as part of 6-week online Machine Learning Summer Internship organized by Indira Gandhi Delhi Technical University for Women (IGDTUW) for Summer 2024-2025.
 This project is aimed at predicting the future stock price movements of NVIDIA Corporation using time series forecasting techniques.
 The project explores and compares the performance of three different models: LSTM (Long Short-Term Memory), RNN (Recurrent Neural Network), and Random Forest.
 ## Introduction
 In this project, we forecast the stock prices of NVIDIA using historical price data.
 Stock price prediction is a complex problem due to the volatile nature of the stock market, and accurate predictions can be beneficial for investors.
 ## Dataset